 - Department decides on recommendation.
 Upon receipt of a copy of the outside offer, the chair should consult with members of the Budget Council/Executive Committee.
 Consideration should be given to the individual’s contribution to the department’s mission, the ranking of the institution making the offer, and other appropriate factors.

 - Chair submits request to dean.
 Based on the recommendation of the Budget Council/Executive Committee, the department submits its recommendation to the associate dean for academic affairs by creating a new faculty offers record in the faculty offers database.
 This recommendation must cover all aspects of the counteroffer, including any considerations of salary, research funds, endowment use, staff or research support, space, workload, leaves, child care commitment, etc. that we might include in our counteroffer.
 An electronic copy of the outside offer should be attached to the faculty offers record.

 - College responds to request to counter an offer.
-The Associate Dean for Academic Affairs is the point person in the college on counteroffers, however he/she will work closely with the Dean and Assistant Dean for Business Affairs to assure that our counteroffers are both competitive and sustainable.
+The Associate Dean for Academic Affairs is the point person in the college on counteroffers, however he/she will work closely with the Dean and Associate Dean for Business Affairs to assure that our counteroffers are both competitive and sustainable.